bweigel/aws-lambda-tesseract-layer/cdk/README.md

-This is used for integration testing purposes.
+> This is used for integration testing and bundling purposes.

+## Integration Testing

 A simple CDK template uses the `Dockerfile` to bundle a layer containing tesseract.